Roy Williams (basketball coach): Kansas

-North Carolina
+UNC Chapel Hill

-Williams accepted the North Carolina head coaching position.
+Williams accepted the North Carolina Tar Heels head coaching position.
 He left Kansas as the second-winningest coach in school history, behind only Hall of Famer Phog Allen, who, like Williams, is a member of a coaching tree dating back to the game's inventor, James Naismith.
 However, he has since been passed by current coach Bill Self.

-With Williams' return to North Carolina, he became the school's third coach in six years.
+With Williams' return to UNC Chapel Hill, he became the school's third coach in six years.
 The previous two coaches, Smith and Frank McGuire, had covered a 45-year period.
 The Tar Heels were coming off of a mediocre season and two years before had suffered the worst season in school history.
 Nevertheless, the team still had top talent, including McDonald's All Americans Sean May, Rashad McCants, and Raymond Felton.
-In Williams' first season as the Tar Heels' head coach, the 2003–04 season, North Carolina finished a respectable 19–11 and returned to the national rankings for the first time since the early part of the 2002–03 season.
+In Williams' first season as the Tar Heels' head coach, the 2003–04 season, Chapel Hill finished a respectable 19–11 and returned to the national rankings for the first time since the early part of the 2002–03 season.
 They were knocked out in the second round of the NCAA tournament by Texas.

 2004–05: First championship

 In Williams' second year, the Tar Heels returned to national prominence.
-With the arrival of freshman Marvin Williams, Williams led North Carolina to a National Championship in 2005, which was his first national title as a head coach.
+With the arrival of freshman Marvin Williams, Williams led Chapel Hill to a National Championship in 2005, which was his first national title as a head coach.